umbraco/UmbracoDocs/umbraco-cms/reference/routing/authorized.md

 ---
-versionFrom: 9.0.0
-versionTo: 10.0.0
-meta.Title: "Routing Requirements for Backoffice authentication" meta.Description: "Requirements for authenticating requests for the backoffice"
+description: "Requirements for authenticating requests for the backoffice"
 ---

 # Backoffice authentication